Alert 1 of 1

 8. While we’re on the topic of passwords – don’t ever, ever give your digital banking credentials to another person or company.
 Relationships end, misunderstandings happen, situations arise.
 Don’t share that information.

-10. ATFCU offers a free Fraud Alert resource that is updated weekly or more with current digital frauds.
-Click the padlock icon on our homepage, start reading and prepare to be scared.
+10. ATFCU offers a free Online Security Center that is updated at least weekly with current digital frauds.
+Prepare to be frightened.
 The thieves are smart and the only way to fight them is to know what they’re up to.

-11. Always update the software on your mobile phone when new versions are made available.
+11. Always update the software on your smart phone when new versions are made available.
 The updates often contain security bundles to keep fraudsters out of your pocket.

 12. Finally, don’t let your guard down – criminals will often lie low when a data breach is being publicized; then strike months or years later.